JungleGiu/JungleGiu/README.md

-- 👋 Hi, I’m Giú Eminente
+- 👋 Hi, I’m Giú Eminente, I go by they/them pronouns 🏳️‍🌈🏳️‍⚧️<br>
-💻I'm a Junior Front-end Developer in progress
+💻I'm a Junior Front-end Developer in progress <br>
--Fluent in JavaScript,HTML, CSS React, Node.js, Mongo, moongoose
+⌨️Fluent in JavaScript,HTML, CSS React, Node.js, Mongo, moongoose <br>
-- Also English, Spanish, Italian (native)
+🇮🇹🇬🇧🇪🇸Also English, Spanish, Italian (native) <br>
--Student at IT Academy-Barcelona Activa
+🧑🏼‍🎓Student at IT Academy - Barcelona Activa Front-End Bootcamp
-- Student in NUCLIO Digital School Full Stack Developer Master
+-  & Student at NUCLIO Digital School for Full Stack Developer Master degree <br>
-- Looking forward to collaborate on new projects to expand my portfolio
+ Looking forward to collaborate on new projects to expand my portfolio